 Testing information for faculty

-Unless otherwise stated, the policies and procedures in this guide pertain to full-class testing, which is defined as “an exam which every student enrolled in the course is expected to take within a specified period of time.”
+Unless otherwise stated, the policies and procedures in this guide pertain to full-class testing, which is defined as “exams which every student enrolled in the course are expected to take within a specified period of time.”
 Exceptions for make-up testing and other special situations are discussed separately.

 For questions not addressed in this faculty guide, please contact Justin Kavanagh, University Testing Center Coordinator, at (775) 682-9940 or email@example.com.